appwrite/demos-for-functions/swift/welcome-email/README.md

 $ docker run --rm -it -v $(pwd):/app -w /app swift:5.5 swift build
 ```

-* At this point, it you wish to test the code, you can run it using
+* At this point, if you wish to test the code, you can run it using

 ```sh
 docker run \